DataDog/integrations-core/docs/dev/oauth_for_integrations.md

 ### Publish the OAuth client

-In order to publish an OAuth client, you first need to open a pull request for your data integration in either the [`integrations-extras`][5] or [Marketplace][6] GitHub repositories.
+In order to publish an OAuth client, you first need to open a pull request for your integration in either the [`integrations-extras`][5] or [Marketplace][6] GitHub repositories.

 As a part of your pull request, update your README file with an **uninstallation** section under `## Setup` that includes the following instructions (along with any custom instructions you would like to add):